wp-plugins/easy-testimonials/readme.txt

 = 1.26 =
 * Adds Recently Submitted Testimonials Dashboard Widget
-* Replace <code> tags around shortcode examples with easier to use inputs
+* Replace ` tags around shortcode examples with easier to use inputs
 * Updates Help Docs for clarity, ease of use
 * Swaps out pushpin menu icon for testimonial menu icon